Q: Could hCG levels signify whether you may be having a boy or a girl?

-Women who had a female fetus had hCG levels significantly higher than women who carried a male fetus.
+A: According to a recent study, women who had a female fetus had hCG levels significantly higher than women who carried a male fetus.
 This finding is consistent with that found by several other researchers.

-In a study published by Yaron Y et al in Human Reproduction the authors studied 1,325 pregnant women with singleton pregnancies at 10-13 weeks.and compared different hormone levels including the pregnancy hormone hCG human chorionic gonadotropin between women carrying a male and a female fetus
+In a study published by Yaron Y et al in Human Reproduction, the authors studied 1,325 pregnant women with singleton pregnancies at 10-13 weeks and compared different hormone levels including the pregnancy hormone hCG human chorionic gonadotropin between women carrying a male and a female fetus